Rise Reclaim Recover

 Prior to retraining Jazz had a long career in corporate health communications which has given her insight into systemic dynamics, wellbeing, and organisational culture

-Laura McCarthy is a UKCP-registered psychotherapist, Certified Transactional Analyst (CTA), supervisor, and trainer working in private practice and specialist trauma services.
-She specialises in trauma, domestic abuse, sexual violence, and the long-term impact of coercive control with adult survivors.
+Laura McCarthy CTA-P is a UKCP-registered psychotherapist, supervisor, and CPD trainer working in private practice and specialist trauma services.
+She specialises in domestic abuse, sexual violence, and the long-term impact of coercive control with adult survivors.

 Laura supports clients with Complex PTSD, dissociation, and developmental trauma, including experiences of grooming, ritual abuse, and sexual exploitation.
 Her approach is trauma-informed and power-aware, drawing on Transactional Analysis, feminist, and intersectional practice to support safety, agency, and repair.